 - International – Open to those engaged in work of a legal nature who reside outside the US

 The Arizona Association of Independent Paralegals (AZAIP) is comprised mainly of paralegals who are also legal document preparers.
-Their mission is focused outwardly on providing affordable legal services to Arizona residents and protecting access to those rights including advocating for the continued employment of legal document preparers.
-They help interested people become court document preparers by offering exam preparation, continuing education, seminars and classes.
+Their mission is focused outwardly on providing affordable legal services to Arizona residents and protecting access to those rights, including advocating for the continued employment of legal document preparers.
+They help interested people become court document preparers by offering exam preparation, continuing education, seminars, and classes.

-Largest Law Firms
+Major Law Firms in Arizona

 Large law firms are often large employers of paralegals.
-Most of these firms are located in Arizona’s larger cities, like Phoenix/Scottsdale and Tucson.
+Most of these firms are located in Arizona’s larger cities, like Phoenix, Scottsdale, and Tucson.

 - Snell & Wilmer LLP